talkking/LUCY/README.md

-# LUCY
-LUCY: Linguistic Understanding and Control Yielding Early Stage of Her
+# LUCY: Linguistic Understanding and Control Yielding Early Stage of Her

 The codes will be released soon!
+Stay tuned!

 ## Demo of Emotion Control
 https://github.com/user-attachments/assets/80120730-a37b-4ed5-8da6-7584156a6a67